 Yes, GST is applicable on corrugated boxes.
 Under GST 2.0 (effective 22 September 2025), corrugated boxes under HSN 48191010 attract 5% GST (CGST 2.5% + SGST 2.5%).
 Prior to this, the rate was 12% from July 2024 and 18% from October 2021.

-Q4: What is the GST rate for corrugated sheets?
+Q: What is the time limit for filing GST refund for corrugated box manufacturers?

-Q7: What items are eligible for GST Refunds?
+Q: What items are eligible for GST refund under inverted duty structure?

 Corrugated box manufacturers can claim GST refund on accumulated ITC from inputs like kraft paper, duplex board, adhesives, corrugated rolls, and inks — all taxed at 18%.
 Services ITC and capital goods ITC do not qualify under IDS refund.